-no way predictive nor does it reflect the policy of the U.S. Navy or the U.S. Government.
+strategic issues and landscapes, the task is based on a fictional situation from the J-5 and is in no way predictive nor does it reflect the policy of the U.S. Navy or the U.S. Government.
 This educational exercise provides students an opportunity to apply the principles and concepts studied throughout the trimester.

-The Capstone synthesis focus is to refine the students' abilities to address ill-structured problems at the operational/theater strategic level of war and to demonstrate this skill set using a design methodology.
-Students will apply a design approach as well as gain a deeper understanding of conceptual planning by developing a campaign-level concept briefing that could form the basis for future military action/engagement that addresses the Capstone question:
+The Capstone synthesis focus is intended to refine the students' abilities to address ill-structured problems at the operational/theater strategic level of war and to demonstrate this skill set using a design methodology.
+Students will apply design thinking as they reframe the operational environment following the moderator tasking, and develop a campaign-level concept briefing that could form the basis for future military action/engagement that addresses the Capstone question: